Humanistic principles shape our care work:

 Since experiencing one's own competence strengthens self-confidence and independence, we focus on the child's individual resources and specifically promote what they are good at and what interests them.

 As far as possible, children are allowed to try everything for themselves and solve ageappropriate tasks independently.
 Children are researchers, explorers and actors in their own developmental processes at their own pace.
 We support the child in this and help when necessary.
 We offer the child a balanced mix of free play on the one hand and spontaneous, planned, guided, age- and development-specific activities on the other.
+Everyday childcare must provide a framework that supports and promotes the development of self-efficacy.
+Children should be supported in the formation of the following belief systems:

 We support the socialisation and integration of the child into the community, promote the development of their personality and respect their individuality.
 Contact between children in the groups takes place spontaneously or through cross-group activities.
 It is important for children to build good, supportive relationships with the teachers and other children.
 This enables them to develop enough confidence to express their needs and behave responsibly.
 We support the development of an appreciative and empathetic attitude towards all people and the world around them.